-Latest News: The killing of badgers has begun for its second year.
-This news is a crushing blow for campaigners opposing the culls and the badgers themselves.
+Latest News: The killing of badgers in Gloucestershire and Somerset has ended for a second year.
 We believe this cull is wrong and cruel with some badgers killed in the 2013 pilots taking longer than five minutes to die.
+There is a real threat that this cull could be rolled out far more widely meaning that even more badgers could suffer.
 Join us in calling on the new Environment Secretary, Liz Truss MP, to step in and call off the culls.

 Why the badger cull will fail...

 The pilot badger culls initially began in Somerset and Gloucestershire in August 2013 as part of government measures to try and control the spread of bovine TB (bTB) - they ended in failure.
 The pilot culls failed to meet their ‘targets’ and there have been an embarrassing and costly catalogue of errors from start to finish.
 Despite this, the culls could soon roll out across the country.

 Scientific consensus doesn't support a cull of badgers.
 More than 30 of the top animal disease experts describe the cull as a 'costly distraction' that risks making the problem of tuberculosis in cattle worse and that will cost far more than it saves.

 As culling can't be selective many perfectly healthy badgers will be slaughtered as ‘collateral damage’.
 In fact, as many as six out of seven badgers killed could be bTB free.